OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/optimization_mechanics/screencast/script.md

 - Mention that most packages only have minimize -> sign flip

-- Estimagic has no defaul optimizer because there simply is no optimizer that works well for all problems.
+- Optimagic has no defaul optimizer because there simply is no optimizer that works well for all problems.
 Mention that there will be a later screencast on choosing optimizers.